TomPace101/nanopore_diffusion/notes.md

 Alternatively, you could track which ones do or do not generate the output file.
 For example, your geometry definition file could contain a boolean variable indicating wether or not this particular geometry creates the file.
+Except that geometry definition is part of buildgeom, not geom_mk_msh.
+We could, of course, load the geometry definition file just for that.
+We can get its location pretty easily.

 _TODO_ use pathlib.Path for paths